prolike/prolike.io/_texts/front-page-text-1.md

 ---
 Title: Front page text 1
-header: Home Of The Yipees
+header: Your problem is our product
 btn-one-text: Why?
 btn-one-link: '#why'
 btn-two-text: Our services